Turner’s House, Twickenham

 The Stairwell

-You will notice the stairwell is somewhat spacious when compared to the size of the house.
+You will notice that the stairwell is somewhat spacious relative to the size of the house.

-Turner was good friends with Sir John Soane, who designed the stairwell in the house.
+Turner was a close friend of Sir John Soane, who designed the house’s stairwell.

-It’s quite grand, with striking carpet, measures just over six feet across, and at the very top is a decorated laylight, which scatters orange light on the walls as the sun beams through.
+It’s pretty grand, with striking carpet, measures just over six feet across, and at the very top is a decorated laylight that scatters orange light on the walls as the sun beams through.

-Collectively, the vision of the two men created a prominent piece of the house.
+Collectively, the two men’s vision created a prominent feature of the house.

 The note sports Turner’s portrait, which is on display at the Tate Britain, along with one of his most famous paintings, The Fighting Temeraire.

-In this case, the serial number of the note is AA01 001813, which is, rather thoughtfully, the year Sandycombe Lodge was built.
+In this case, the note’s serial number is AA01 001813, which is, rather thoughtfully, the year Sandycombe Lodge was built.

 Exhibition